Mid-Michigan Psychology Internship Consortium (MMPIC)

 Interns will also have access to an online discussion forum designed to facilitate ongoing communication among trainees.
 This forum will be housed within Michigan State University's Desire2Learn (D2L) online course and community system to provide interns with opportunities for collaborative problem-solving, case conceptualization, and social support as a cohort on a password-protected platform.
 In addition to the weekly individual supervision, additional supervision, and regularly scheduled group supervision and training, interns may also attend training offered by the various participating agencies.
 Additional training opportunities will be posted on the MMPIC listserv

 Interns are provided formative feedback at least four times during the internship year.
 Each intern receives informal verbal feedback, discussion, and a short written paragraph twice a year.
 Each intern also receives formal written evaluation twice a year.
 Specifically, supervisors complete a formal evaluation form aligned with MMPIC aims and competencies.
 These data are aggregated by the training director and shared with supervisors.

 Continuous Program Improvement

-To ensure continuous program improvement, training directors review intern outcomes and products to ensure intern performance meets program aims and expected competencies.
+To ensure continuous program improvement, training directors review intern outcomes and products to ensure intern performance meets the aims and expectations of the program.
 Interns also provide feedback about the internship activities they complete and the supervision they receive, and this information is used to promote growth over time.
-Specifically, the training director gathers intern satisfaction data on training sites twice a year using the Intern Evaluation of Training.
-Should intern satisfaction data reflect low scores at a site, the training director may choose to seek additional intern feedback, and may then work with the site to address the mismatch in expectations.
+Specifically, the training director gathers intern satisfaction data on training sites twice a year using the Intern Evaluation of Training form.
+Should intern satisfaction data reflect low scores at a site, the training director will seek additional intern feedback, and will then work with the site to address the mismatch in expectations.

 Eligibility for Internship